1975 Brussels NATO summit

 The 1975 Brussels summit was the third NATO summit bringing the leaders of member nations together at the same time.
 The formal sessions and informal meetings in Brussels, Belgium took place on 29–30 May 1975.
-This event was only the third meeting of the NATO heads of state following the ceremonial signing of the North Atlantic Treaty on 4 April 1949.
+This event was only the fourth meeting of the NATO heads of state following the ceremonial signing of the North Atlantic Treaty on 4 April 1949.